hoverkraft-tech/public-docs/application/docs/methodology/golden-paths/application/04-verify.md

 ## Local smoke tests (portable)

 Run these from the repository root; adjust paths if your layout differs.
+For multi-app repos with an umbrella chart, run the Docker build/test loop per service (e.g., set `SERVICE=backend` or `SERVICE=frontend` and swap the Dockerfile path, image name, and working directory accordingly), then render the single umbrella chart once with the per-service image tags/hosts.

 ```bash
 # 1) Build the tooling image and run checks inside it